Lattice QCD estimates of thermal photon production from the QGP: Inversion with GPR

 The GP kernel parameter optimization is a pivotal part of the reconstruction, since the kernel parameters control the implicit structure of the reconstructed function.
 In order to optimize these parameters, the negative log-likelihood (NLL) of the associated GP is minimized.
 The NLL of a general GP, with matrices as defined in \Cref{eq:posterior}, is given by

 where the dependence of the kernel on the hyperparameters is indicated by $\boldsymbol{\sigma}$.
-These parameters are optimized by performing a Metropolis-Hastings scan of the NLL in the five dimensional parameters space spanned by $l_\omega,\,l_k,\,\sigma,\,l_\tinytext{UV},\,\nu$.
+These parameters are optimized by performing a Metropolis-Hastings scan of the NLL in the five dimensional parameters space spanned by $l_\omega,\,l_k,\,\sigma,\,l_\tinytext{UV},\,\nu$, presented in \Cref{sec:GPRecon}. $\sigma$ is the overall magnitude of the kernel, while $l_\omega$ and $l_k$ are the RBF lengthscales in $\omega$ and $k$ direction respectively. $l_\tinytext{UV}$ is the steepness of the asymptotic transition, while $\nu$ controls the position of the transition in \Cref{eq:step} with $\omega_0 = \sqrt{k^2 + \nu (\pi T)^2}$, in analogy to the polynomial fit ansatz.

 When optimizing the parameters for the one dimensional GP, e.g.\,for one fixed spatial momentum, we notice that the overall magnitude $\sigma$ of the kernel decreases with $1/k^2$, while the other parameters fluctuate, but do not have a qualitatively different behavior.
 We therefore rescale the magnitude parameter for the two-dimensional reconstruction as $\sigma\rightarrow\sigma/k^2$.
 In \Cref{fig:GP_param_scan}, the parameters scan of the NLL is shown.
 We find a mild dependence of the spectral function on the lengthscales and the magnitude of the RBF kernel, e.g.\,$l_\omega,\,l_k,\,\sigma$, while the dependence on the asymptotic parameters, as expected, introduces the majority of the systematic error.
 The systematic error, captured by varying these hyperparameters has similar values to the error propagation on the error of the underlying lattice data.
 The parameter space is limited to values of $\nu\geq 1$, since the perturbative behavior does not reach this far into the IR.
 However, such solutions are still represented by the universal RBF kernel, we merely do not want to prefer the min this region of the spectral function.
 Additionally, the lengthscale of the transition is also restricted from below, $l_{\tinytext{UV}}\geq0.1$, in order to avoid edges in the reconstructed spectral function.
 These open directions in the parameter space can be attributed to inversion being ill-conditioned.
 The error on the reconstructed spectral function is finally computed as a combination of the intrinsic error propagation of the GP, which takes the lattice data error into account, and the variation of the spectral function with the parameters given by the NLL scan.